 What Does a Net Price Calculator Measure?

-Every school that participated in the federal financial aid system – which is basically all of them – must post a net price calculator.
+Every school that participates in the federal financial aid system – which is basically all of them – must post a net price calculator.

 This calculator helps you see what “free money” your student would likely receive if they applied, and shows you the cost of the school once that is taken into account.